sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

 As you can imagine, its not very fun.
 Definitely, not how I would want to spend my wednesday night.
 Unfortunately, it is "mandatory" in the sense that refusal to attend leads to consequences that can negatively affect chances of a promotion or raise.

 The friends that I've made during 2013-2015, all have jobs, and almost each one hate their lives because of this.
 They are forced to drink for long hours after a grueling work day, and have little to no choice but to repeat it over and over.

+## Cosmetic Surgery
+This has been a controversial subject in Korea for as long as i can remember.
+Admittingly, I am not aware of their arguments for it.
+However, I think many would agree that if you dug deeper, this is an issue that stems from insecurity and lack of self-identity.
+I believe that the lack of self-confidence is a result of a socially ruthless competitive culture, in which it's boundaries have extended towards mental harm.
+That may very well be a stretch, but frighteningly, its reasonable to assume.

+As an American, I'll never have an objection to freedom of choice.
+If someone wishes to partake in a cosmetic procudure, by all means, they should.